mini2Dx/mini2Dx/README.md

 The project is licensed under the BSD 3-Clause License.

+Assets used for UATs are licensed under Creative Commons (Kenney.nl, Alexander Ehlers, Juan Rodriguez)

 However, some classes are based on LibGDX's code and are licensed under the Apache License Version 2.0 per LibGDX's license.
 Such classes are placed under ```com.badlogic.gdx``` packages.

 Contributing